Southland Coins & Collectibles Inc.

 The reverse of each bond has several geometric designs, along with an image representing the state seal, and indicating an interest payment of four percent in January and July each year until the principal due date of January 1, 1914.
 The size of each bond is approximately 10 1/2 inches wide x 15 inches high.

-Click on the pictures to see larger representations of the bonds.
+Click on the images to see larger representations of the bonds.

 State of Louisiana Reconstruction Bond